ShakeenaMahima/url-shortener-flask/README.md

 - Database: MySQL (local) / can be switched to cloud DB (Postgres/MySQL)

-- Frontend: Minimal HTML with form inputs
+- Frontend: Minimal HTML, CSS with form inputs

 - Security: Password hashing with Bcrypt, JWT tokens for authentication